 A Call to Action

 “There comes a moment when life calls you to volunteer.
-This is my time,” says Santiago Cartagena of the PMI Ecuador Chapter.
+This is my time,” said Santiago Cartagena of the PMI Ecuador Chapter.
 For Santiago, the moment came after a deadly 7.8 magnitude earthquake hit Ecuador in 2016 killing at least 676 and injuring more than 16,000 people.
 700,000 people needed immediate assistance with 90 percent of infrastructure destroyed in many areas.
 Affecting some of the poorest regions of the country, the earthquake left thousands of people displaced, including some of its most vulnerable.
 This was the worst natural disaster in the country’s history since 1949.
 Santiago and the PMI Ecuador Chapter knew they needed to do something to help.

 A Feeling of Solidarity Following the Ecuador Earthquake

 The chapter felt the best way to help those in need was to partner with local NGOs that already had outreach networks in place in Esmeraldas, Ecuador, one of the worst affected provinces.
 OVCI is an NGO whose mission is to implement rehab projects to better ensure the equitable treatment of women suffering economic challenges and physical disabilities.
 Santiago and the chapter teamed up with OVCI to provide project management training and support—both to the organization and directly to the women of the region.

 We all have a responsibility to give back to life what we’ve been given.